Unload — Feel Lighter, Journal Deeper

 From Five Steps Down to Three

-Understanding Your Emotional State Through Mood Analysis
+Understanding Your Emotional State Through Emotion Analysis

 The Role of AI

-AI as a Support, Not the Gateway
+AI as Support, Not the Main Entrance

 Model Training: Giving the AI Something Real to Say